Logging in to WordPress

 If you do not know how to log in to your cPanel account, please see this article.

-If you are using the Jupiter theme, on the Tools page, in the Domains section, click WordPress Toolkit:
+2. On the Tools page, in the Domains section, click WP Toolkit:

-The WordPress Toolkit page appears with a list of WordPress sites installed on your account:
+3. The WP Toolkit page appears with a list of WordPress sites installed on your account:

 Method #4: Hosting.com Managed WordPress login using Plesk